Aminebenmansour/AutoRecon/README.md

 ### Installation Method #1: pipx (Recommended)

-It is recommended you use `pipx` to install defansy. pipx will install defansy in it's own virtual environment, and make it available in the global context, avoiding conflicting package dependencies and the resulting instability.
+It is recommended you use `pipx` to install defensy. pipx will install defensy in it's own virtual environment, and make it available in the global context, avoiding conflicting package dependencies and the resulting instability.
 First, install pipx using the following commands:

 ```bash